senseiwaw/deep-learning-notes/README.md

 # Library for machine learning learners
 *The goal of this library is to progressively add references for ml learners to help them learn the theoretical foundations of ml faster*

-*For that purpose for each book I'll add a personal note explaining the target audience of the book and takeaways from reading the book*

 *This library is specially designed for someone intested in AI research*

-*This library can be used to help learners understand research papers faster in order to fill in their knowledge.*

 *For the moment I complete the notebooks and problems from the following book!!*
 ## books : currently reading